aviralgupta752/aviralgupta752/README.md

     Codechef
   </a> and have solved more than 500 problems on <a href="https://leetcode.com/aviralgupta752/" target="blank">
     Leetcode
-  </a>.<br>
-Apart from coding, I am also learning image processing and deep learning.
+  </a>.Apart from coding, I am also learning image processing and deep learning.

 ## &#x1f4c8; GitHub Stats